chetflowers/getbyebye-progress/journal.md

 - Set up the `getbyebye-site` repo for my website.
 - Added a basic `index.html` page.
 - Enabled GitHub Pages—site is now live at [your URL].
-- Next steps: Improve website content, build the security quiz.
+- Next steps: Improve website content.

+## Day 2 - March 6, 2025
+- Improved the website layout for better readability.
+- Successfully added an email capture form using Formspree.
+- Tested the form, and submissions are working correctly.
+- Next step: Start building the "Am I Being Tracked?" quiz.